-Gravel and rock may be used (as a mulch option in front yards), but is not permitted for use or substitution for shrubs, ground cover, and may not extend to within twenty-four (24") inches of the interior side of the public sidewalk, i.e. the section of public sidewalk on the front yard side.
+Gravel and rock may be used, but is not permitted for use or substitution for shrubs, ground cover, and may not extend to within twenty-four (24") inches of the interior side of the public sidewalk.

 4.10 Maintenance

 Each property Owner is required to mow their yards (including the Front Yard area between the front property line and the back of curb) and maintain all landscaped areas within their property.